DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 If they reject the claim, we mark it as ‘Claim not approved’ and move it into the clawbacks queue.

-Before updating the status of the claim, we ask support users to confirm the change.
+Before updating the claim status, we ask support users to confirm the change.

 ### CSV file validation rules